hipstas/audio-ml-introduction/01 Tag and Extract Chimes.md

 ### Setup

-- Before the workshop, follow the steps in [README.md](https://github.com/hipstas/audio-ml-introduction/blob/master/README.md) to install the software you'll need below.
+- Before the workshop, follow the steps in [README.md](https://github.com/hipstas/audio-ml-introduction/blob/master/README.md) to install the software you will need for this workshop.
-- Download this workshop guide and Audio Tagging Toolkit and unzip them.
+- Download the workshop guide and Audio Tagging Toolkit from GitHub and unzip them.
 Move the **audio-ml-introduction-master** and **audio-tagging-toolkit-master** folders to the desktop.
   - [Download workshop guide](https://github.com/hipstas/audio-ml-introduction/archive/master.zip)
   - [Download Audio Tagging Toolkit](https://github.com/hipstas/audio-tagging-toolkit/archive/master.zip)
 - Download five or ten historical NBC radio recordings from Archive.org and place them in a new folder called **NBC_Radio** on your desktop.